3point14guy/notes/13_rails/rails-intro.md

 end
 ```

 If a URL is formatted as "controller/action", it is assumed you want it pointing to that specific controller/action pair.
+When I receive a Get Request for this address I’ll tell the controller to return the matching page in the views folder.

 A Root path is your landing (or: home) page.
 Call it by it's associated controller action!